Philipbear/BUDDY_Metabolomics/README.md

 We will be soon releasing a python package `pybuddy` (hopefully in Apr.
 2023).

 If you want to use 'BUDDY' in large scale or in a more customizable manner, please stay tuned for [our latest release](https://github.com/Philipbear/pybuddy).
+You are welcome to [contact us](philipxsp@hotmail.com) should you have any questions or suggestions.

 &nbsp;